AllenInstitute/BarWare-pipeline/README.md

 ## Using a docker image

 **Image retrieval**
-A pre-built docker image containing the BarcodeTender pipeline can be downloaded from dockerhub using:
+A pre-built docker image containing the BarWare pipeline can be downloaded from dockerhub using:
 ```
-docker pull hypercompetent/barcodetender:latest
+docker pull hypercompetent/barware:latest
 ```

 **Image building**
-If you would like to re-build the image, the Dockerfile is provided in the BarcodeTender-pipeline repository:
+If you would like to re-build the image, the Dockerfile is provided in the BarWare-pipeline repository:
 ```
-cd BarcodeTender-pipeline
+cd BarWare-pipeline
-docker build ./ -t barcodetender:v1.0
+docker build ./ -t barware:v1.0
 ```